hydrusnetwork/hydrus/static/qss/readme.txt

-Place a .css or .qss Qt Stylesheet file in here, and hydrus will provide it as an UI stylesheet option.
+Place a .css or .qss Qt StyleSheet file in here, and hydrus will provide it as an UI stylesheet option.

 Don't edit any of the files in here in place--they'll just be overwritten the next time you update.
 Copy to your own custom filenames if you want to edit anything.